Home » Indian Polity » Dowry System

 Apart from the Dowry Prohibition Act, several other laws offer protection to women against the dowry system.
 The Domestic Violence Act 2005 safeguards women facing domestic violence, including dowry-related harassment, by enabling them to seek court protection and restraining orders against their husbands or in-laws.

-The Indian Penal Code also provides a defense against the dowry system.
-Section 498A of the IPC addresses cruelty by husbands or their family members, making it a punishable offense to subject women to cruelty, including dowry harassment.
+The Indian Penal Code also provides a defence against the dowry system.
+Section 498A of the IPC addresses cruelty by husbands or their family members, making it a punishable offence to subject women to cruelty, including dowry harassment.
 Despite the existence of these laws, the dowry system persists in India due to its deep cultural roots, necessitating a collective effort from society to eliminate it.
 The government must take strict action against those demanding dowry or harassing women for it, while society should shift its focus from extravagant weddings to promoting simpler, more meaningful marriages.

 Sharing is caring!